marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge.md

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been used to extract DNA from tens of thousands of filtered seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+This protocol has been used to extract DNA from tens of thousands of filtered seawater samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska) as well as freshwater samples from Lake Washington.
 Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required